Plan costs and understand Microsoft Sentinel pricing and billing

 Understand your Microsoft Sentinel bill

-Billable meters are the individual components of your service that appear on your bill and are also shown in cost analysis under your service.
+Billable meters are the individual components of your service that appear on your bill and are shown in Microsoft Cost Management.
 At the end of your billing cycle, the charges for each meter are summed.
 Your bill or invoice shows a section for all Microsoft Sentinel costs.
 There's a separate line item for each meter.

-To see your Azure bill, select Cost Analysis in the left navigation of Cost Management + Billing.
+To see your Azure bill, select Cost Analysis in the left navigation of Cost Management.
 On the Cost analysis screen, select the drop-down caret in the View field, and select Invoice details.

-The following tabs show how Microsoft Sentinel and Log Analytics costs appear in the Service name and Meter columns of your Azure bill depending on your pricing tier.
+The following tabs show how Microsoft Sentinel costs appear in the Service name and Meter columns of your Azure bill depending on your simplified pricing tier.

-If you're billed at the commitment tier rate, this table shows how Microsoft Sentinel and Log Analytics costs appear in the Service name and Meter columns of your Azure bill.
+If you're billed at the simplified commitment tier rate, this table shows how Microsoft Sentinel costs appear in the Service name and Meter columns of your Azure bill.